 There are several reasons why parents should consider a gluten-free, casein-free diet for their child with autism.
 In this article, we will discuss why this diet is important.

 Autism and gastrointestinal problems go hand-in-hand for many kids.
 This meta-analysis of several studies published in the Journal of Pediatrics estimates that “the odds of GI symptoms in children with ASD are four times more prevalent than for children without ASD.”
 The analysis indicated higher levels of GI symptoms in all four areas including general GI concerns, diarrhea, constipation, and abdominal pain.

-by Suzanne Goh, MD One of the most exciting areas of research in autism spectrum disorder (ASD) is in the role of mitochondrial function.
-Research studies looking at mitochondrial function in those with autism are transforming the way we think about the causes of autism and are pointing to medical therapies that could have a […]
+One of the most exciting areas of research in autism spectrum disorder (ASD) is in the role of mitochondrial function.
+Research studies looking at mitochondrial function in those with autism are transforming the way we think about the causes of autism and are pointing to medical therapies that could have a significant impact.
+This article […]